 Director of Graduate Studies.
-Professor Maylei Blackwell is formally responsible for the program.
-She plays a key role in your academic life, and works closely with Graduate Division.
-With the help of the Graduate Student Advisor Officer will assist you as you plan yourprogram of study to fulfill the program requirements.
-Dr. Blackwell expects you to meet with her as needed until you select an advisor.
+Professor Robert Chao Romero is formally responsible for the program.
+He plays a key role in your academic life, and works closely with Graduate Division.
+With the help of the Graduate Student Advisor Officer will assist you as you plan your program of study to fulfill the program requirements.
+Dr. Chao Romero expects you to meet with him as needed until you select an advisor.

-She also considers any special requests you may need for satisfactory progress.
+He also considers any special requests you may need for satisfactory progress.
 These include leaves of absence, petitions to add or drop a course, readmission to the program, and petitions to nominate an outside M.A. or Ph.D. committee member from other UC campuses.
-In some of these instances, in consultation with the Graduate Committee and/or the student's academic advisor, she will judge whether the student's request is in order, is in their own best interest, and is feasible under existing regulations.
-Dr. Blackwell is available by appointment.
+In some of these instances, in consultation with the Graduate Committee and/or the student's academic advisor, he will judge whether the student's request is in order, is in their own best interest, and is feasible under existing regulations.
+Dr. Chao Romero is available by appointment.